 ExpressVPN and NordVPN are two of the largest consumer VPN providers, so it’s common for people to want to compare the two to see which one comes out on top.
 I’ve used both VPN services for over four years now and when it comes to comparing NordVPN vs ExpressVPN, I know exactly how they stack up again each other.
 If you’ve been doing your research online, you might find my conclusion to be a bit…different.

-Here’s the honest truth about comparing ExpressVPN vs NordVPN: both services are basically the same and either one you choose will be a good choice.
+Here’s the honest truth when comparing ExpressVPN vs NordVPN: both services offer very similar services and either one you choose will be a good choice.

 Sure, there are a few differences between the two services that I’ll detail below, but they are so small so as to be insignificant.
 To declare one service the “winner!” would just be ridiculous and, frankly, plain biased.